"Extremely fine ensemble playing matched with an enthusiastic presentation. The ensemble performed to the highest of standards"

 "The philosophy behind the Hourglass Ensemble is that every musician is a storyteller and the sound itself must at all times be beautiful."

-The group returned from a highly successful debut tour of Poland in April 2016 and are preparing to release their first two EPs, before another tour to Germany and Austria in 2017, and North America in 2018.
+The group returned from a highly successful debut tour of Poland, Switzerland, Germany and Austria in 2017, and are about to release their first two EPs.
+They'll return to Europe and add North America to their audience in 2018.

 flute, clarinet, viola, harp, piano